tzing/secrets.env/docs/provider/vault.rst

 1. Environment variable :envvar:`SECRETS_ENV_USERNAME`
 2. From :ref:`vault.auth.username` field
+3. From user configuration, which is set via command :ref:`cmd.set`
-3. The app prompts for the username if it's not provided.
+4. The app prompts for the username if it's not provided.

    If you want to disable the prompt, set the environment variable :envvar:`SECRETS_ENV_NO_PROMPT` to ``true``.